 - Subscription fees: Alibaba.com is a good example of a marketplace that uses a subscription model.
 In order to attract sellers first, most marketplaces offer different tiers of profile with the most basic one being free.
 For example, Alibaba offers basic, silver, and gold membership types.

-Branding your multi vendor marketplaces with a unique brand of its own gets a little bit tough as different sellers make up the store and you need to bring them under a unified brand.
+Branding your multivendor marketplaces with a unique brand gets a bit tough.
+That’s because different sellers make up the store and you need to bring them under a unified brand.

 Here are some ways you can brand your multi vendor marketplace:

 - All marketing campaigns should be carried out under the unified brand of the marketplace.
-Individual vendors should not be encouraged to push their own marketing campaigns apart from the store brand as it can confuse customers and decrease customer loyalty.
+You should discourage individual vendors to run their own marketing campaigns as it can confuse customers and decrease customer loyalty.

 - Any contact with customers whether through email or social media should involve the marketplace brand.

-- When using marketing channels like newsletters and social media, the focus should be on products across the marketplace and not on any particular vendor.
+- In your marketing content, the focus should be on products across the marketplace and not on any particular vendor.

 - To provide an easy and smooth customer experience, you should have the same return and refund policy across your store.

-To help increase vendor satisfaction and loyalty, you can also allow your vendors to have their own individual branding reserved within their own selling space.
+To help increase vendor satisfaction and loyalty, allow your vendors to have their own individual branding reserved within their own selling space.
 For example, you can allow them to have their own unique URL, custom store banners, etc.